Complete complex Finsler metrics and uniform equivalence of the Kobayashi metric: Terminology and preliminaries

 \begin{definition} \cite{abate} A complex Finsler metric $G:=F^2$ on a complex manifold $M$ is a continuous function $G:T^{1,0}M \rightarrow [0,+\infty)$ satisfying $G$ is smooth on $\tilde{M}:=T^{1,0}M\setminus\{\mbox{zero section}\}$ and

 for all $(z;v) \in T^{1,0}M$ and $\zeta \in \mathbb{C}$.
 A complex Finsler metric $G$ is called strongly pseudoconvex if the Levi matrix

-is positive definte on $\widetilde{M}$. \end{definition} Any $C^\infty$ Hermitian metric on a complex manifold $M$ is naturally a strongly pseudoconvex complex Finsler metric.
+is positive definite on $\widetilde{M}$. \end{definition} Any $C^\infty$ Hermitian metric on a complex manifold $M$ is naturally a strongly pseudoconvex complex Finsler metric.
 Conversely, if a complex Finsler metric $G$ on a complex manifold $M$ is $C^\infty$ over the whole holomorphic tangent bundle $T^{1,0}M$, then it is necessary a $C^\infty$ Hermitian metric.
-That is, for any $(z;v)\in T^{1,0}M$

-for a $C^\infty$ Hermitian tensor $g_{\alpha\overline{\beta}}$ on $M$.
 For this reason, in general the non-trivial (non-Hermitian quadratic) examples of complex Finsler metrics are only required to be smooth over the slit holomorphic tangent bundle $\widetilde{M}$.
-A manifold $M$ endowed with a strongly pseudoconvex complex Finsler metric $G$ is called a complex Finsler manifold.